Fuchs246/repository.marduk/README.md

 > - updated version  of marcelveldts busyspinners.basic just to have some new busyloader images

+> - updated version  of Martijn's artwork.downloader , updated by burekas, **Entering the API keys is done now through the addon's settings "API Keys" category**

 > - included "Rector Stuff Repo" - from rmrector

 > - included "Marcelveldt's BETA repository" from ( Kodi repository for beta/test versions of Marcelveldt's addons)